 The onion crisps were so sweet and crunchy.
 I love dehydrated onion rings, and these are a great alternative for those who don’t have a dehydrator.
-J and I dipped them into the lime cilantro dip for a satisfying end-of-the-day treat.
+We dipped them into the lime cilantro dip for a satisfying end-of-the-day treat.

-I made the chermoula and lime cilantro dip for the snack my dad and I made Sunday: kohlrabi fries!
+I made the chermoula and lime cilantro dip to go with another snack we made: kohlrabi fries!
 Before making these, I had never had kohlrabi before.
 My dad told me that as a kid he used to eat kohlrabi out of my grandpap’s garden, but hadn’t had it in a long time.
 I could tell by the expression on his face that this recollection was still very fresh in his mind.
-Since he was eager for a trip down memory lane, and I never turn down a chance to try new foods, I picked up some kohlrabi at the store so we could have a fun project to do after I got back from the shower.
+Since he was eager for a trip down memory lane, and I never turn down a chance to try new foods, I picked up some kohlrabi at the store so we could have a fun project to do together.

 We cut it into sticks and ate a few raw – just the way he remembers doing it.
 It was mildly sweet and crunchy like an apple, but it also reminded me of broccoli stalks.
 I see why it’s commonly used in slaw.

 We roasted them in the oven until they got brown and crispy.
 I was amazed at how much they resembled french fries in both taste and texture.
 The ones that were less cooked and still retaining some firmness tasted like roasted turnips, but the softest ones were starchy on the inside and crisp on the outside just like potato fries!